-Market Timing Policies and Procedures.
-Short-term and excessive trading of fund shares may present risks to the fund's long-term shareholders (as used herein, the term "shareholders" may refer to the contract owners), including potential dilution in the value of fund shares, interference with the efficient management of a fund (including losses on the sale of investments), realized gains to remaining shareholders and increased brokerage and administrative costs.
-These risks may be more pronounced if the fund invests in certain securities such as those that trade in foreign markets, are illiquid or do not otherwise have "readily available market quotations."
-Certain investors may seek to employ short-term trading strategies aimed at exploiting variations in fund valuation that arise from the nature of the securities held by the fund (e.g., "time zone arbitrage").
+Market timing policies and procedures.
+Short-term and excessive trading of fund shares may present risks to longterm shareholders, including potential dilution in the value of fund shares, interference with the efficient management of the fund's portfolio (including losses on the sale of investments), taxable gains to remaining shareholders and increased brokerage and administrative costs.
+These risks may be more pronounced if the fund invests in certain securities, such as those that trade in foreign markets, are illiquid or do not otherwise have "readily available market quotations."
+Certain investors may seek to employ shortterm trading strategies aimed at exploiting variations in portfolio valuation that arise from the nature of the securities held by the fund (e.g., "time zone arbitrage").
 The fund discourages short-term and excessive trading and has adopted policies and procedures that are intended to detect and deter short-term and excessive trading.

-The fund reserves the right to reject or cancel a purchase or exchange order for any reason without prior notice.
-For example, the fund may in its discretion reject or cancel a purchase or an exchange order even if the transaction is not subject to the specific roundtrip transaction limitation described below if the Advisor believes that there appears to be a pattern of short-term or excessive trading activity by a shareholder or deems any other trading activity harmful or disruptive to the fund.
-The fund, through its Advisor and transfer agent, will monitor changes in investment direction (CID) by a shareholder within a fund.
-A CID is a transaction opposite to the prior transaction, which can be a purchase, redemption or exchange.
+The fund also reserves the right to reject or cancel a purchase or exchange order for any reason without prior notice.
+For example, the fund may in its discretion reject or cancel a purchase or an exchange order even if the transaction is not subject to the transaction limitation described below if the Advisor believes that there appears to be a pattern of short-term or excessive trading activity by a shareholder or deems any other trading activity harmful or disruptive to the fund.
+The fund, through its Advisor and transfer agent, will monitor changes in investment direction (CID) transactions that exceed a certain dollar amount by a shareholder within a fund within a specified time period.
+A CID transaction is a transaction opposite to the prior transaction, which can be a purchase, redemption or exchange of the same fund.
 The fund may take other trading activity into account if the fund believes such activity is of an amount or frequency that may be harmful to long-term shareholders or disruptive to portfolio management.
+The Advisor's practices for identifying excessive short-term trading activity (e.g., the number of CID transactions, the dollar threshold and the time period) may change from time to time.
+If the Advisor determines that an investor has engaged in excessive short-term trading, the Advisor may issue the shareholder and/or the shareholder's financial intermediary, if any, a written warning and/or may block the shareholder from further purchases of or exchanges into the fund's shares.